MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Update-MgDeviceByDeviceId.md

   - `[RegistrationDateTime <DateTime?>]`: Date and time of when the device was registered.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[SystemLabels <String[]>]`: List of labels applied to the device by the system.
 Supports $filter (/$count eq 0, /$count ne 0).
   - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`: Groups and administrative units that the device is a member of.
 This operation is transitive.
 Supports $expand.
   - `[TrustType <String>]`: Type of trust for the joined device.
 Read-only.
 Possible values:  Workplace (indicates bring your own personal devices), AzureAd (Cloud only joined devices), ServerAd (on-premises domain joined devices joined to Azure AD).
-For more details, see Introduction to device management in Azure Active Directory
+For more details, see Introduction to device management in Azure Active Directory.

 `EXTENSIONS <IMicrosoftGraphExtension[]>`: The collection of open extensions defined for the device.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.